kimruddock/pawelgrzybek.github.io/_posts/2016-08-28-div-simple-alfred-windows-manager.md

 ---
 title: Div — simple Alfred windows manager
 excerpt: I'm happy to present you a Div — simple Alfred windows manager.
-Let me explain the full potential of this easy but powerful tool in this blog post.
+Let me explain the full potential of this easy and powerful tool in this blog post.
 photo: 2016-08-28.jpg
 ---